 Making a Difference.

-The Four Directions Summer Research Program (FDSRP) is an exciting summer research opportunity at Harvard Medical School and Brigham and Women’s Hospital (BWH) for undergraduate students with a commitment to the health of Native American communities.
+The Four Directions Summer Research Program (FDSRP) is an exciting summer research opportunity at Harvard Medical School and Brigham and Women’s Hospital (BWH) for undergraduate and first-year medical students with a commitment to the health of Native American communities.
 The FDSRP has brought over 200 students to Boston during this time.
 We invite students to join us for 8 weeks to engage in basic science or translational research projects under the supervision of Harvard Medical School faculty advisors.

 At the end of the 8 weeks students share their research findings during a final research presentation day.
 Students also receive career development training, meet faculty from across the hospital and medical school, and participate in a variety of social networking events.
 FDSRP covers students’ travel costs to and from Boston, provides housing free of charge, and provides a living stipend for the summer.

 To train the next generation of Native American leaders in health care

 The Four Directions Summer Research Program (FDSRP) provides an opportunity for talented Native American undergraduates to explore careers in the medical profession under the guidance and supervision of staff from Harvard Medical School and Brigham and Women’s Hospital.
 The program prepares Native students through mentoring, networking, and hands on research experience.
 Our goal is to train the next generation of Native American leaders in health care.

 Creating an extensive network of Native American health professionals

 The Four Directions Summer Research Program (FDSRP) at Brigham and Women’s Hospital and Harvard Medical School helps Native American students realize their dreams of becoming physicians, researchers, and public health professionals; as well as role models and teachers in the academic community.